linode/apl-core/README.md

 ### Workshops

-In our [workshops](https://github.com/redkubes/workshops) repository, we have prepared a comprehensive set of hands-on labs to get a good understanding/overview of everything Otomi has to offer.
+Use the [workshops](https://github.com/redkubes/workshops) repository, to go trough a comprehensive set of hands-on labs to get a good understanding/overview of everything Otomi has to offer.

 ## Otomi Features